lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 one ciphertext that encapsulates the same shared secret.

 The RSA-KEM Algorithm provides a fixed-length ciphertext.
-The recipient MUST check that the received byte string is the expected length and the expected length and corresponds to an integer in the expected range prior to attempting decryption with their RSA private key as described in Steps 1 and 2 of {{app-alg-decap}}.
+The recipient MUST check that the received byte string is the expected length and the length corresponds to an integer in the expected range prior to attempting decryption with their RSA private key as described in Steps 1 and 2 of {{app-alg-decap}}.

 Implementations SHOULD NOT reveal information about intermediate